Birthday Party Ideas 4 Kids

 Cut out shoe prints and dashes (see picture above) out of construction paper, cardstock or poster board.
 Tape them on the ground along the walkway to the party.

-Set up a dance floor and above it hang a disco ball.
 Cut large circles (a dinner plate works well for a template) from black paper.
 Then attach a smaller circle to the middle so that they look like records - hang the records from the ceiling or attach to the walls in the party area.
-Large musical notes can be cut out of paper and hung on walls in the party room.
-Blow up lots of balloons for the dance floor so guests can dance in and around them.

 Dance Party Games